Brookdale Wave header-wave

 Questions About Assisted Living Coverage

-Traditionally, Medicare does not cover the costs of assisted living facilities or long-term care facilities.
-However, Medicare will cover qualified healthcare costs while your loved one is living at a certain facility.
-Medicare is more often used to pay for a skilled nursing facility or home health care.
-There are always exceptional circumstances that will allow Medicare to cover different types of care, but in most cases Medicare won’t cover the costs of “custodial care.”
+Traditionally, Medicare does not cover the costs of assisted living communities or long-term care.
+However, Medicare does typically cover qualified healthcare costs for care provided in senior living.
+Medicare is more often used to pay for skilled nursing or home health care.
+There are sometimes exceptional circumstances that allow Medicare to cover different types of care, but in most cases Medicare won’t cover the costs of “custodial care.”

-In some states, Medicaid is used to pay for some of the costs associated with assisted living if your loved one has a limited income.
+In some states, Medicaid is used to pay for some of the costs associated with assisted living if you have limited income.
 Medicaid is designed to help seniors and some individuals with disabilities pay for healthcare when they are unable to pay for it themselves.

-Some assisted living facilities will offer their own private funding options for residents.
+Some assisted living facilities offer their own private funding options for residents.
 If an individual has long-term care insurance, sometimes they can use that to cover a portion of their care costs.
 In most instances, residents pay out-of-pocket for assisted living.
-By selling their house and using money saved in the bank, there are a variety of options for funding your loved one's care.

 Brookdale has many affordable assisted living communities that can accommodate a variety of budgets.
 Give us a call to learn more about communities in your area.